Master of Science in Nursing

 Students whose employer provides tuition reimbursement may be eligible for a deferral of 90% of tuition.
 Students on financial aid may participate in the program only if there is a balance due after all aid has been applied (the tuition deferral will be limited to the remaining account balance).

 J. Edgar and Louise S. Monroe Library serves the teaching, learning, and research needs of Loyola University New Orleans, and has been recognized locally, regionally, and nationally for its excellence in this service.
 The library has been recognized each year consistently by The Princeton Review since 2006, named among the top 10 alongside Harvard, Duke, Princeton, Colgate, Cornell and Columbia Universities since 2011.
+These prestigious academic libraries are an unparalleled source of information for those in the nursing program and provide students with some of the finest educational resources in the academic world.

 Long-standing History, Experience and Tradition